mdelamata/MMBeatingView/README.md

 MMBeatingView
 =============

 MMBeatingView is a beating view component.
-You can use it and use it animation for beating things!